DMARC Record Generator

 Step 2: Select Options and Enter Details

-- Policy Type (`p`): This is the most important setting.
+p): This is the most important setting.
 It tells email providers what to do with mail that fails DKIM and SPF checks.
-You can choose one of these:
+You can choose one of these:- None: The monitor-only mode.
+It takes no action against failing emails but sends you reports.
+Use this when starting out to gather data.

 - Quarantine: Sends failing emails to the recipient's spam or junk folder.